apache/apisix-website/website/blog/2022/02/25/consul.md

 ---
-title: "Apache APISIX Integrates with Consul to Expand Its Capabilities in Service Discovery"
+title: "Apache APISIX Integrates with Consul KV to Expand Its Capabilities in Service Discovery"
 authors:
   - name: "Tao Yang"
     title: "Author"